Celebrated (part six)

-The host was heard on-air laughing here, though Tom had been all appeasement…shooting himself in the foot, however, with the unfortunate “actually”.
+The host was heard on air laughing here, though Tom had been all appeasement…shooting himself in the foot, though, with that unfortunate “actually”.

 “Hmm.
 Give me your address, and I’ll mail you a subscription form.”

 “Great you stopped by.”
 The host kept his seat, hoisting a hand.
-Tom shook it, his own stool perched on already by a fresh guest, and let himself be scuttled to the broadcast room door.
+Tom shook it, his own stool perched on already by a fresh guest, and let himself be shuttled to the broadcast-room door.

 “You have a call,” an assistant producer told him.
 She pointed her clipboard at a payphone on the wall.